TakLee96/segment-anything/README.md

 # CSCI567
-TODO add some comments, finish readme file and github reference

 ## file structure
 To evalua all the method, make sure evaluation data and sam model in this structure: